-Students may be detained after school, but only for a reasonable length of time.
-(A "reasonable length of time" is determined by the child's age and other factors.)
-Unusual delays should be reported to the parent by the school by telephone if possible.
+Students may be detained after school, but only for a reasonable length of time (a "reasonable length of time" is determined by the child's age and other factors).
+Unusual delays should be reported to the parent via the district/school communication if possible.